The stroller that had made it to our registry was the Inglesina Zippy, a stylish, light-weight umbrella stroller made in Italy.

 This book provides grades (A-F) for the leading brands in everything from breast pumps to strollers.
 It also features a few money-saving tips for first-time parents.
 What I liked about their Stroller Review section was that they offered information about each major company, details about their major models and the pros and cons of each.
 Their grades are based on their own test drives and the feedback received from readers.

 While the book was really helpful (I found myself referencing it quite a bit), I didn't want to rely on it as my only resource.
 (Some of the grades were questionable even after reading the explanations.)
-So, I also peeked at what parents were saying on BabiesRUs.com, Diapers.com and Amazon.com
+So, I also peeked at what parents were saying on BabiesRUs.com, Diapers.com and Amazon.com.

 I first heard about Diapers.com from a friend who created a baby registry on the site.
 Their inventory tends to be a bit bigger than, say, Babies R Us (and some of their prices are lower, too!).
 They tend to carry more of the chic newer brands, and offer more models or accessories for major brands.